liamseys/eagle/README.md

 ## License

 Eagle is released under the Creative Commons Attribution-NonCommercial 4.0 International license.
 See the [LICENSE](LICENSE) file for more details.
 A human-friendly summary is available at [creativecommons.org](https://creativecommons.org/licenses/by-nc/4.0/).
-Additional clarification on non-commercial use is outlined in [NON-COMMERCIAL.md](NON-COMMERCIAL.md).

 Dependencies may be subject to their own licenses.